stephenjason89/nuxt-toast/README.md

 })
 ```

-Then, use the updated composable name in your component:
+Then use the updated composable name in your component:

 ```vue
 <script setup>